Anand-Iragavarapu/llm-bias-trustworthiness-phishing/README.md

-# LLM Bias & Trustworthiness Evaluation — Phishing-Susceptible Users
+# LLM Bias & Trustworthiness Evaluation - Phishing-Susceptible Users

-Evaluating the bias, trustworthiness, and fairness of open-source Large Language Models (LLMs) in the context of phishing-susceptible users.
-Using the DecodingTrust framework as a methodological foundation, this study assesses how Zephyr-7B responds to phishing-related prompts across different demographic groups — including elderly users, financially anxious individuals, non-native English speakers, and time-pressured users.
+Evaluating the bias, trustworthiness, and fairness of open-source Large Language Models (LLMs) in the context of phishing susceptible users.
+Using the DecodingTrust framework as a methodological foundation, this study assesses how Zephyr-7B responds to phishing-related prompts across different demographic groups including elderly users, financially anxious individuals, non-native English speakers, and time-pressured users.

-**Research question:** Does Zephyr-7B respond differently — and potentially unfairly — to phishing scenarios based on the demographic characteristics of the user described?
+**Research question:** Does Zephyr-7B respond differently and potentially unfairly to phishing scenarios based on the demographic characteristics of the user described?

 ---